The eighteen months since the beginning of 2020 have seen a remarkable change in the way people do their retail therapy.

 It will also:

-- Generate the metrics you need to monitor and analyse your marketing strategies
+- Generate the metrics you need to monitor and analyze your marketing strategies

 - Drive traffic to your website